Retail Sales Training

 Five Parts to a Sale:

-4. Features and benefits.
+- Features and benefits.
 We don’t buy a knife for what it has, for example, but for what it lets us do with less work.
-And there’s always an opportunity to upsell or add-on an additional product.
+And there’s always an opportunity to upsell or add on an additional product.

-You need to staff for the traffic, not the schedule, and make sure those employees have every bit of training possible so they can confidently help your shoppers to buy from you.
-Miss that and they’ll actually repel customers—even those who were once loyal.
+You need to staff for the traffic, not the schedule, and ensure those employees have every bit of training possible to confidently help your shoppers buy from you.
+Miss that, and they’ll repel customers—even those who were once loyal.

 The Pros & Cons Of Different Kinds Of Retail Sales Training